Ioanna

 Fun Facts

-• The name Ioanna is popular among Greek Australians, particularly in regions with significant Greek communities like Melbourne and Sydney.
+• The name Ioanna is popular among Greek-Australians, especially in Sydney and Melbourne.

-• Ioanna has variants in different languages, including Joanna (English), Johanna (Scandinavian, German), and Ioanna (Greek).
+• Ioanna has variants in other languages, such as Joanna (English), Ione (Greek), and Giovanna (Italian).

 Personality Traits